carpacker/BlueTitan/Bots/Coin-Categorizer/README.md

    allocate percentage of grouping_fund to each currency based on aggregate_score Return outer dictionary to coinbuyer

-## Coin Classification

-     [Asset :  (PRICE, VOLUME, MARKETS, TIMELINE, SOCIAL_NEWS, WEBSITE, SOURCE_CODE, PRICE_MOV, MINEABLE, WHITEPAPER)]
-     [ETH   :   (8, 10, 8, ...)] --> 8
- LENGTH = (1 + NUMBER OF VARIABLES)

-## Scoring System
-Notes here on how a currency will be ranked and given an aggregate score later

 ## Allocation Method
+Description here
-Notes here on how funds will be allocated based on score.
+-how funds will be allocated based on score.

 ## Acquiring Coins
+Description here

 INPUT:  dictionary of [grouping : [pairing : percentage_allocated]
         total value to be allocated